 We are not second class, we are not servants, we are not coolies, we are not foreigners or vulagi.
 We are equals.
 We do not need to get permission for anything.
 You and people who think like you, you have all the problems.
 So go and fix your problems, acha?

 And Indo-Fijians don’t have any problems?
-Sectarianism, the highest suicide rates, a business elite that uses corruption to curry favour with whoever is in power, cultural exclusivity, snobbishness in their own ranks, a chronic inability to integrate, a chronic blame game against the iTaukei and the British.
+Sectarianism, the highest suicide rates, a business elite that uses corruption to curry favour with whoever is in power, cultural exclusivity, snobbishness in their own ranks, a chronic unwillingness to integrate, a chronic blame game against the iTaukei and the British.

 Some Hindus and Muslims hate each other more than any iTaukei and you know it.